JohnBarrabas/Gutenberg-Narrative-Text-Corpus/README.md

 The author has no access to a windows machine, but perl is the most portable language so the text extraction sections of the project should run on any installed perl system such as Strawberry Perl.
-The process is modular, so you can download the ISO separately using Windows utilities and continue with the perl sections.
+The process is modular, so you can download the ISO separately using Windows utilities and continue with the extraction sections using perl.

 The maximum extraction process (extract and save all text from all files) requires about 13GB of free disk space.
 About 3.4GB of the maximum output is the narrative text,